-Positional Uncertainty (PU) is defined as the uncertainty of the horizontal and/ or vertical coordinates of a point, at the 95% confidence level, with respect to the defined datum (ICSM, 2020).
+PU is defined as the uncertainty of the horizontal and/or vertical coordinates of a point, at the 95% confidence level, with respect to the defined datum.
 It can be separated into Horizontal PU (HPU) for horizontal position and Vertical PU (VPU) for ellipsoidal height.

 HPU is expressed as the radius of a 95% circle of uncertainty, generally calculated from the standard error ellipse produced by a least squares network adjustment.
 VPU is a linear quantity and obtained by scaling the standard deviation by 1.96 to convert it to 95% confidence.

-Given that NRTK observations are generally treated as point-based position solutions lacking connection to the surrounding datum, it is necessary to investigate how to propagate PU to NRTK observations and assign realistic uncertainties that can be incorporated into the GDA2020 state and national adjustments.
+Given that NRTK observations are generally treated as pointbased position solutions lacking connection to the surrounding datum, it is necessary to investigate how to propagate PU to NRTK observations and assign realistic uncertainties that can be incorporated into the GDA2020 state adjustment.

 When using CORSnet-NSW, single-base RTK positioning results can be expressed as a baseline to the CORS used and thus ingested.
-However, while NRTK has been shown to provide superior positioning quality compared to singlebase RTK and is therefore preferable (e.g. Janssen and Haasdyk, 2011), this process is not as straightforward.
+However, while NRTK has been shown to provide superior positioning quality compared to single-base RTK and is therefore preferable, this process is not as straightforward.

-As outlined in Bernstein and Janssen (2021), we initially investigated the possibility of empirically estimating PU based on a dataset of more than 1,500 observations on more than 750 marks, collected under typical conditions encountered in surveying practice.
+Initially, we investigated the possibility of empirically estimating PU based on a dataset of more than 1,500 observations on more than 750 marks, collected under typical conditions encountered in surveying practice.
 This resulted in estimates of 0.036 m for HPU and 0.059 m for VPU.

 This simplistic method can be easily applied to all NRTK observations, including historical NRTK data.
-However, major limitations are that it provides estimated (rather than rigorously calculated) uncertainties and continues to treat NRTK observations as point-based position solutions, therefore exhibiting poor correlation with surrounding survey marks in the GDA2020 state adjustment.
+However, major limitations are that it provides estimated (rather than rigorously calculated) uncertainties and continues to treat NRTK observations as point-based position solutions, causing poor correlation with surrounding survey marks.
 Furthermore, these empirical values may not always be realistic, particularly under challenging observing conditions.
 Then we calculated PU individually for each NRTK observation, based on the coordinate quality (CQ) indicators provided by the GNSS equipment, resulting in overly optimistic values.
 While a scale factor can be applied to obtain more realistic PU values, this adds statistical guesswork to a process that was intended to be more rigorous than the empirically derived PU estimate.

-The varying proprietary methods of CQ computation between GNSS receiver makes and models add further complexity to the derivation of a reliable scale factor, and separate scale factors may be necessary for the horizontal and vertical components.
+The varying proprietary methods of CQ computation between GNSS receiver makes and models add further complexity to the derivation of a reliable scale factor, and separate scale factors may have to be applied for the horizontal and vertical components.

 NRTK observations continue to be treated as point-based solutions with uncertainties (poor correlation with surrounding marks), and historical data would have to be reprocessed.
 Consequently, this does not provide a significant advantage over the use of empirically derived values, while adding a degree of complexity.